Jnilges/SHLO-Knapsack-Test/README.md

 dim since then m=dim).

-Code for a greedy solution (gS) is also given, which gives surprisingly great results given that it utilized such a low function evaluation count, the function does a single pass of the items sorted by efficiency, and does nto check if it can fix another item in.
+Code for a greedy solution (gS) is also given, which gives surprisingly great results given that it utilized such a low function evaluation count, the function does a single pass of the items sorted by efficiency, and does not check if it can fix another item in.
+For example, for the first dataset the SHLO gets a solution generally of about 6704 up to
+6709, (other better algothims with meta-heuristics generate 6710+) whereas the initial greedy solution is 6990 with weight of 992 (mas is 1000) so it can reasonably fit another item as well.